Bicycle Maps & Routes

 Myrtle Beach offers bicycle lanes and paths throughout the city.
 Bicycles are allowed on the beach before 10:00 a.m. and after 5:00 p.m. from May 1 through Labor Day.
 Bicycles are allowed on the boardwalk only between 5:00 a.m. to 10:00 a.m. from May 1 through Labor Day.
 There's no afternoon window for bicycles on the boardwalk during the peak summer months.
-Below, you'll find a map of designated bicycle lanes and multipurpose paths for your riding enjoyment, along with a bicycle safety poster.
+Below, you'll find a helpful bicycle safety brochure and a map of designated bicycle lanes and multipurpose paths.

-- Map of Bicycle Lanes and Paths (PDF)
+- Full-View Map of City Bicycle Lanes and Paths

-- Map of Bicycle Lanes and Paths (JPG)
+- Northside Map of City Bicycle Lanes and Paths

 - Bicyclists riding on the roadway must travel in the extreme right lane in the direction of the traffic — not against it!